World AIDS Day 2018: Know the epidemic, shape the response

 25 Jul 2018 - Since its introduction in the 1990s, the main aim of combination antiretroviral therapy (ART) for HIV has been to halt the progression of the infection, maintaining the health of the HIV-positive person taking treatment.
 In addition to this, the impact of treatment as prevention has been well described.

-The HIV estimates accuracy tool is a new end user application that uses statistical methods to calculate adjusted estimates from HIV surveillance data taking into account the issues of missing data and reporting delay.Read more
+The HIV estimates accuracy tool is an end user application that uses statistical methods to calculate adjusted estimates from HIV surveillance data taking into account the issues of missing data and reporting delay.Read more

 Ending the HIV epidemic: where does Europe stand?